DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-01-06-update-financial-support-section.md

 ### Merged salary and fee sections

-We merged the 'Salary' and 'Fees and financial support' sections on salaried courses, to make the information clearer and more relevant.
+We merged the ‘Salary’ and ‘Fees and financial support’ sections on salaried courses, to make the information clearer and more relevant.

 ![screenshot of the new design of the financial support callout box for salaried courses with the sections opened](find-financial-callout-salaried-after-open-jan-2025.png)